Shwezigon Pagoda: Features

-The pagoda houses footprint of Lord Buddha.
+The pagoda houses what worshippers believe is the footprint of Lord Buddha.
 There are four bronze standing statues of Buddha which are 12 to 13 ft in height, which are stated to be of the current age Buddha deified on the four sides of the temple; these four are Kakusandha Buddha in the northern face, Koṇāgamana Buddha in the eastern wall, Kassapa Buddha in the southern wall and the Gautama Buddha to the west wall.
-All of these Buddhas are cast in beaten bronze and seen with their right hand in a posture of abhayamudra, meaning "the fear not gesture" and left hand holding the monk's robe.
+All of these Buddhas are cast in beaten bronze and seen with their right hand in a posture of abhayamudra, meaning "the fear not gesture" and the left hand holding the monk's robe.
 Below the Buddha Kassapa statue there are a pair of footprints intricately carved on sandstone slab; these were carved from a large "Bodhi-leaf-shaped" slab.
 They have engravings of a chakra at the centre, which is considered an auspicious symbol.
 Devotees offer oblations to the footprints through a rectangular wedge created at the rear of the stone slab.
 The placing of the footprints gives the viewers an impression of Buddha walking towards them.

 On one of the outer walls surrounding the Shwezigon Pagoda there is a stone pillar with Mon language inscriptions dedicated by King Kyansittha.